leonardo-melo/sh-de/readme.md

 ```
 ## Exercise 2

-I've setup a Docker container to run Python the the word-count.py ([code](https://github.com/leonardo-melo/sh-de/blob/main/python/word-count.py)) exercise.
+I've setup a Docker container to run the Python word-count ([code](https://github.com/leonardo-melo/sh-de/blob/main/python/word-count.py)) exercise.
 To run it, just add your input file to the shared_volume directory and pass the filename as an argument to the function.
 The output will also be sent to the shared_volume.
 Optionally, there's additional arguments available for setup:

 ```
 > --filename 'Name of file to process' [MANDATORY]